 Lynn Saunders Hon Dr is the Governor of Whatton Prison and has worked for the Prison Service for 25 years.
 She qualified as a Probation Officer in 1986 and has a degree in Applied Social Sciences and an MA in Criminology.

 She set up, along with other colleagues, the Safer Living Foundation, a charity to help prevent sexual (re) offending, in 2014.
-She is currently Chair of the organisation and is engaged in a part-time PhD at Nottingham University studying the transition of people convicted of sexual offences from custody to the community.
+She is currently Chair of the organisation and is engaged in a part-time PhD at Nottingham University studying the transition of people convicted of committing a sexual offence from custody to the community.
 She has worked with people convicted of sexual offences for most of her career and is considered to be one of the more knowledgeable and compassionate prison Governors in this difficult and controversial area.

 Lynn was awarded an Honorary doctorate from Nottingham Trent University in 2015 in recognition of her work with this group of offenders.
 She was awarded an OBE in the 2017 new year’s honours list.

 Dr Kerensa Hocken is a HCPC Registered and BPS chartered Forensic Psychologist who specialises in the assessment and treatment of people who commit sexual offences.
 She is based at HMP Whatton as the Midlands Cluster Psychology Lead with responsibility for sexual offending strategy across Midlands prisons.
 Kerensa has worked with people who commit sexual offences for 18 years.
 She is an award winning expert in the field of sexual offending.
 Kerensa is a trustee and co-founder of the SLF.